Facebook launches Stories in the main Facebook app

 Snapchat all the things!

 Facebook’s plan to copy everything that made Snapchat successful is finally reaching its final form with the launch of stories in the main Facebook app.
-You can now share stories with your Facebook friends and see what you’ve friends have been up to for the past 24 hours.
+You can now share stories with your Facebook friends and see what your friends have been up to for the past 24 hours.

 At the top of the Facebook app, you’ll see rounded profile pictures representing stories by your friends.
 If you tap on one, it’ll open your friend’s story with photos, videos, drawings and camera effects.